freeCodeCamp/freeCodeCamp/guide/english/html/lists/index.md

 ---

 # Lists
-Lists are used to display items.
+Lists are used to display data items.
 There are 3 types of lists: _ordered lists_, _unordered lists_, and _description lists_.

 ## Ordered lists
 An _ordered list_ is used to describe an ordered collection of data.
 Browsers usually display an ordered list as a numbered list.
 Create an ordered list using the `<ol>` tag.